vbauerster/kakoune-pokemon/README.md

 ### Adding buffer to the pokemon list

 Use `pokemon-pin` command directly or map it to your liking.
-Following is just example mappings (not applied by default):
+Following is just example mappings:

 ```
   map global normal <a-y> ':pokemon-pin prompt<ret>' -docstring 'prompt before pin; enter user mode afterwards'